STD Testing in Columbus, Ohio

 A full-panel STD test adds:

-How Much Will STD Testing Cost in Columbus, OH?
+How Much Will STD Testing Cost in Columbus, Ohio?

 The cost of an STD test will vary by location and test type.
 Some clinics, usually community or nonprofit clinics, offer free or low-cost testing.
 Labs, clinics, and at-home testing companies may accept insurance to cover or lower your cost of testing.
 Lab testing fees range from $8 to $150.
 At-home tests cost between $35 and $175 per test.

-Do I Need an Appointment for Testing in Columbus, OH?
+Do I Need an Appointment for Testing in Columbus, Ohio?

 Appointment policies vary by location, so call ahead or check the clinic website before you head in for a test.
 Some clinics or testing centers accept walk-ins or have same-day or next-day appointments.

-How Fast Will I Get My Test Results in Columbus, OH?
+How Fast Will I Get My Test Results in Columbus, Ohio?

 Your STD test results time will depend on the test.
 Some clinics offer rapid HIV testing, which can offer results in less than 30 minutes.
 Bacterial STD testing (chlamydia, gonorrhea, or syphilis) takes several days to get results, while viral STD testing (HPV, herpes, or HIV) results can take just one to two days.